ozank/ozank.github.io/theses.md

 ## Ongoing MSc Theses

-- Görkem Gülletutan, *Lamination Modeling for the Analysis of Electromagnetic Launchers*
-- Yunus Çay, *Partial Power Transfer Converter Design and Implementation for Solar Power System*
 - M. Samet Yakut, *Alternating the Winding Type of a 44 MVA Hydro Generator by Minimizing the Electromagnetic Losses*
-- A. Halis Sabırlı, TBD
 - Özgür Gülsuna, *Design of a Quasi-direct Drive Cycloidal Actuator for Dynamic Robotic Systems*
 - İsmail Macit, *On Board Charger (OBC) Design for 800V Electric Vehicle Architecture*
 - Göktuğ Tonay, *Design and Implementation of Bidirectional Onboard Charger for Electric Vehicles*
 - Mohammad Derogarian, *Design and Implementation of a Grid-forming Converter in Order to Improve the Performance of an AC Microgrid*
-- Işık Emir Altunkol, TBD
+- Işık Emir Altunkol, *Analysis of Dynamic Rotor Eccentricity in Axial-flux Machines and Design of an Optimized Cycloidal-Disk Stator *
-- Arda Kasım, TBD
+- Arda Kasım, *Efficiency Optimization of 800V Power Factor Correction Rectifiers for Electric Vehicle Charger Applications*